zeisss/msg-php/Documentation.md

 Like the _fs-php_ service, _msg_ supports policies to fine tune access to actions and/or resources for special users.

-All actions are prefixed with `msg:` and contain the name listed above, e.g. `msg::DescribeQueues`, `msg::PushMessage`.
+All actions are prefixed with `msg::` and contain the name listed above, e.g. `msg::DescribeQueues`, `msg::PushMessage`.
 All resource names start with `msg:` followed by the type and a unique id, e.g. `msg:queue:123ac12` or `msg:message:123141231`.
 Actions that do no work on a specific resource, use the resource `msg:*`.

 ### Examples